-A hundred miles of history pass under y our wheels as you bicycle down the ancient Turquoise Trail, through the old mining villages of Madrid, Golden, Cedar Grove, Stanley, Galisteo, and then back into Santa Fe.
+A hundred miles of history pass under your wheels as you bicycle down the ancient Turquoise Trail, through the old mining villages of Madrid, Golden, Cedar Grove, Stanley, Galisteo, and then back into Santa Fe.
 A Half-Century Loop and a 25 mile Out & Back route are also available.
-Route starts at Christus St. Vincent's Regional Medical Center, corner of St. Michaels Dr. and Hospital Dr. 5am - 2pm
+Route starts at Christus St. Vincent's Regional Medical Center, corner of St. Michaels Dr. and Hospital Dr. 5am - 5pm

 PRCA Professional Rodeo, with seven pro rodeo events, junior barrel racers, and a Western Dance following the rodeo in the VIP tent Friday and Saturday night.
 Enjoy bull riding, saddle bronc riding, tie-down roping, bareback riding, steer wrestling, team roping, barrel racing, and more.
 This is a rain or shine event.

-SWAIAs market features artwork by top Native American artists.
+SWAIA's market features artwork by top Native American artists.
 Draws in approximately 150,000 people.
-Please note that the 18th through the 22nd are events such as a film festival, book signing, display of art work that has placed and the categories that were allowed, etc. leading up to the weekend.
+Please note that there are events such as a film festival, book signing, display of art work that has placed and the categories that were allowed, etc. leading up to the weekend.

 The burning of the Zozobra (aka Old Man of Gloom), a 50 ft tall marionette is presented every year by the Kiwanis Club of Santa Fe.
 One of Santa Fe's unique cultural traditions began in 1924, when artist Will Shuster conceived of a giant "Old Man Gloom" effigy stuffed with people's written hardships of the previous year.
 The 50 foot tall papier-mache puppet is torched annually after a ceremony of fire dancing and music.
 This powerfully symbolizes the purging of undesirable experiences of the people in attendance.
 Event occurs at Fort Marcy Park, 5pm - 11pm